 I suppose this became fashionable after the church linked any display of hair to an erotic disposition.
 Ladies of high birth would therefore rid themselves not only of their lashes, but their brows and even most of their hairline, in order to showcase more of their foreheads.
-Since eyelashes serve an actual function — keeping dirt out of your eyes — this fashion seems like a really, really bad idea, and frankly, it’s pretty ugly, too.
+Since eyelashes serve an actual function — keeping dirt out of your eyes — this seems like a really, really bad idea.
+And frankly, it’s pretty ugly, too.

 The Belle Epoch